Columbus Airport (Georgia): 2000 to 2023

 On January 21, 2010, the airport was renamed from Columbus Metropolitan Airport to the more simplified Columbus Airport at the onset of a $3.3 million renovation project that occurred in 2010.
 The project included aesthetic updates to the terminal interior and the repaving of Runway 6/24.
 On April 7–8, 2018 the airport hosted the final Thunder in the Valley Air Show.
 The event had raised over a million dollars for local youth charities over its 21-year run, but was finally ended due to high operational costs and a decline in sponsors.

 Another airport renovation project was completed in 2021 at the cost of $13.5 million.
 The 2021 project increased the capacity of the terminal building for airline operations and added seating throughout the airport including an indoor aircraft viewing area.
 The goal of the project was to attract additional airline service to Columbus.
 This was temporarily effective as American Eagle began daily services to Charlotte and Dallas–Fort Worth after eight years of not serving the airport; however, the services only lasted from August 2021 to April 2023 with American citing a shortage in pilots and the end of payroll support grants distributed during the COVID-19 pandemic as the reason behind their withdrawal.
-Following American Eagle's exit, Delta Connection remains as the sole commercial carrier at Columbus Airport with two to three daily flights to and from Atlanta despite Columbus being Georgia's second largest market.